 8 1/2 x 11, spiral-bound, 136 pages.

-Available directly from the Author.
+Available only from the Author.

 Excerpt from The Land Has A Voice: